Savings bonds for kidsSavings bonds for kids

 To buy a paper savings bond as a gift, you’ll need to wait for your tax return

-However, if tax season is too far away, or if you don’t think you’ll be owed a federal return, you may be out of luck.
-Consider buying a digital version instead or look at Greatest Gift’s gifting platform for a modern way to gift money to kids.
+If tax season is too far away, or if you don’t expect a tax refund, you may be out of luck.

-If you are owed a federal tax return, use tax form 8888 to request that a portion of your return be paid in paper bonds.
+Use tax form 8888 to request that a portion of your return be paid in paper bonds.

-Enter the child’s full legal name as the owner of the bond.
 If you’re not sure what the legal name is, check with the kid’s parents.

 Buying an electronic savings bond as a gift is the other option, but this is a clunky process, so brace yourself.